kjean667/TheUnfoldingAmigaExperiment/README.md

 	JT_LSP_MusicGetPos:		bra.w LSP_MusicGetPos

 MOD file can be converted using ```.\LSPConvert.exe .\coconut.mod -shrink``` to get the .lsbank and .lsmusic files.

+The coconut.mod actually contains two incorrect samples (off tune) as compared what's intended, but it sounds a little funny so it's left as-is and can be changed.

 ## Debugging
 In order to set breakpoints and debug the code, the `-Ofast` flag must be removed from `CCFLAGS` in the [Makefile](Makefile).